bjoerne2/social-sharing-toolkit/readme.txt

 Please update to version 1.0.1 to prevent an unexpected printing of the page title.

 == Changelog ==

+= 1.3.2 =
+* Added FAQ to readme
+* Enabled "Include buttons in excerpts" option by default
+* Fixed minor title issue with tweet, tumblr and myspace buttons

 = 1.3.1 =
 * Added feature to choose if buttons display in excerpts (doesn't work on some themes)